 To make the dry brine, we are going to mix together 2 cups of dark brown sugar and 1/2 cup of kosher salt.
 You don’t want to use regular table salt for this.
 I’m also adding 1 tablespoon of fresh cracked pepper.

 In a large casserole dish, spread some of the dry brine on the base.
 Add the filets of salmon and pack on more of the brown sugar brine so it’s really well coated.
 Make sure you pack around the edges as well.
 Try not to leave any of the flesh exposed.
 Brining sucks out some of the moisture from the fish while infusing it with great flavor.

 Now, wrap your dish with plastic wrap and place in the refrigerator anywhere from four to 8 hours.
 When it’s done, you’ll definitely notice the difference in color.

 The next step is to remove the brine.
 Rinse all of your filets very well under cold running water, making sure to remove all of the brown sugar and salt.

 Now, place on a rack that’s been sprayed with a little nonstick spray.
-You can also use something called a frog mat that are silicone sheets that are used in smokers so your product doesn’t stick to the grill.
+Additionally, you can also use something called a frog mat that are silicone sheets that are used in smokers so your product doesn’t stick to the grill.

 Let the salmon sit at room temperature for 1-2 hours.
 It will develop a film called pellicle that will help seal moisture inside of the salmon and create a sticky surface for the smoke to stick to.